 Geography and Ecology of Blue Lake

-Blue Lake sits at an elevation of over 11,000 feet above sea level, surrounded by rugged peaks and pristine wilderness.
-The lake itself is small, measuring less than half a mile in length, but its deep blue color and serene beauty make it a must-see destination for anyone exploring the San Juan Mountains.
+Over 11,000 feet above sea level, Blue Lake is bordered by towering mountains and unspoiled forests.
+Although the lake is less than half a mile in length, its brilliant blue hue and peaceful serenity make it a must-see for any traveller to the San Juan Mountains.

 Activities at Blue Lake